 Adding milk to your sourdough actually inhibits the sourdough process.
 I didn’t want to hear that, because my favorite sourdough bread recipe uses milk.
 I tested it with just water, though, and it still turned out great!

-We’ll be sharing sourdough recipes all next week.
-Keep feeding your sourdough starter, at least a Tbs a day of flour and (sometimes) water, and get ready to try some sourdough baking come Monday!
+Ready to learn how to start and keep a sourdough starter?
+It’s pretty easy, really – just add at least a tablespoon a day of flour and (sometimes) water, and get ready to try some sourdough baking!
 If you want to learn how to make nearly anything with your sourdough starter, check out the 24 weeks of multi-media sourdough goodness in the GNOWFGLINS Sourdough eCourse, where I’m honored to be a guest lecturer twice.